timmussack/reactnativepresentation/README.md

 > React Native CLI does offer more customization and flexibility

+> Expo also allows you to submit your code to Google or Apple app store when it is complete

 ### How to get started
 > Install Expo CLI globally